thesob/profile/src/content/project/project-1.md

 - The minutes and seconds are limited to 60.
 The hours have no limits.

 ## Packages used
-- mantine core, for components
+- mantine core, for components: Stack, Button, TextInput, Title, Flex, Accordion, Text, Footer.
-- mantine hooks, to handle blrower set timer correctly with React
+- mantine hooks: useInterval, to handle brower settimer function correctly with React, and useForm to handle form validations.

 ## Lessons learned
 The use state of the inner elements of the mantine component is not correctly rendered.
-For example, the lable of the text component does not get updated upon new render, since the label hides the state deep down.
+For example, the lable of the InputText component does not get updated on next render when changing it's value.
+The value change does not propagate down to the useState value of the hidden property.
+I suspect it is a bug on the mantine component.

-# What to improve or make different next time
+## What to improve or make different next time
-Change the graphics to use a 24 hour clock
+Change the rotating graphic (React logo) when counter is running, to a 24 hours clock face component with handlers for hours, minutes and seconds.
+Make that graphic a React component.
+The handlers should be aligned with the digital clock display.

-# Tech stack
+## Tech stack
 - [React](https://react.com)
 - [Mantine](https://mantine.dev)